iotempire/iotempower/doc/testing.rst

     - **Purpose**: To verify that after the deployment process the physical changes also takes effect rather than seeing those changes in serial or MQTT channel.
     - **Details**: `cases_for_hardware` lists test cases and new tests cases should be added to that list.

 Running Tests
 -------------

 To run the tests:

 1. Navigate to the `tests` folder.
-2. Activate the IOT environment by typing `iot` (if it hasn't been activated already).
+2. Activate the IoT environment by typing `iot` (if it hasn't been activated already).
 3. Use the `pytest` testing library to run the tests.
 The command to run all tests is:

    .. code-block:: shell